I placed my order in a Paris café,

 By the time I got to Paris,

-I had hidden him in a hotel room in Canberra
+In Canberra I hid him in a hotel room,

 less than a year after my first wedding.